-The people who took part in the study mainly reported physical symptoms, which affect one in four workers.
+The people who took part in the study came from varying industries.
 Credit: Pixino

 Around 18% of workers are at risk of burn-out, according to a study by Bright Link, an organisation attached to the UCLouvain that focuses on burn-out prevention.

 The study’s conclusions were published by L’Echo on Saturday.